 What to do if your goal is to build a certified green or ENERGY STAR2 home that qualifies for government energy tax incentives and/or utility rebates?
 Who should you have on your team to get the best start possible for your project?

-The Green Building Decision Kit (GDBKit) provides a list of potential team members and questions for you to consider as you build your team.
+Inside the Green Building Decision Kit (GDBKit) Guidebook you will find a list of potential team members plus questions for you to consider as you build your team.
 There are suggestions about organizational affiliations that could provide additional information as well.

-Developing a Budget often proves vexing for many a project because of all the variables that can be involved, including interest rates, lender requirements, latest building and energy codes, zoning rules, and more.
-Many of these variables are addressed in the GBDKit Guidebook and companion Workbook to help refine your budget.
+Developing a Budget often proves vexing for many projects because of all the variables that can be involved, including interest rates, lender requirements, latest building and energy codes, zoning rules, and more.
+Many of these variables are addressed in the GBDKit Guidebook and companion WORKBOOK to help refine your budget.